followmyutopia/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/03 Add DevExtreme to an Angular CLI Application/08 Register 3rd-Party Dependencies in Angular CLI 6+/02 Globalize Registration.md

-If you want to use [Globalize](https://github.com/globalizejs/globalize#globalize) for localization, install it and the `devextreme-cldr-data` extension:
+If you want to use <a href="https://github.com/globalizejs/globalize#globalize" target="_blank">Globalize</a> for localization, install it and the `devextreme-cldr-data` extension:

     npm install --save-dev devextreme-cldr-data globalize